pjose92/pjose92/README.md

 - 🌱 I'm an engineer that's always learning
 - 👯 I’m always looking to collaborate with other developers/engineers
-- 🥅 2022 Goals: Learn more accessibility and Jest testing
+- 🥅 2024 Goals: Learn Python and build a project.
 - ⚡ Fun fact: I love to draw and play guitar

 <br />